X16Community/x16-smc/doc/recovery_with_arduino.md

 While you are there, also tick the option Show verbose output during compilation and upload.

 Go to Tools/Manage Libraries... and select ATTinyCore.
 Click install.
+If you cannot see the ATTinyCore library, you may need to restart the IDE.

 ## Make a dry test upload

-The command line program avrdude will be used later on in this tutorial to actually program the SMC.
+The command line program avrdude will be used later in this tutorial to actually program the SMC.
 The Arduino IDE also uses avrdude behind the scenes.
 The purpose of the dry test upload is to retrieve information about how avrdude is called on your system.

 Follow these steps:

 - Ensure that nothing is attached to the Arduino’s pin headers.

-- Verify that the Arduino is still connected to your PC with the USB cable.
+- Ensure that the Arduino is still connected to your PC with the USB cable.

 - Under Tools/Board/ATTinyCore, select ATtiny261/461/861 (a).
 Do not select the one that ends with Optiboot.